IATI/iati-publisher-docs/docs/bulk-import.rst

     :width: 100 %
     :align: center
     :alt: A screenshot of the dropdown header menu, which allows the user to select whether they want to add activity data manually, via XML/CSV, or via XLSX file.

-All three file formats require complete activities to be uploaded (i.e. activities that include all mandatory elements according to the IATI Standard).

-New activities will be added to your list of activities in IATI Publisher.
-Existing activities (based on the activity identifier) will be overwritten.

 Import via XML
 """"""""""""""""""